I know, I know, ‘The Nutcracker’??

 It’s fun to re-open the gift of this ballet when experiencing it with someone who has not seen/danced/reviewed in a million times.
 Also, it’s just a stunning production.

 I am currently half-way through a residency with elementary school classroom’s in one of New York City Ballet’s Education Program ‘The Nutcracker Project’.
 During this residency, I visit their classrooms and we generate a warm-up dance which incorporates ballet and creative movement inspired by The Nutcracker.
 We also create a collaborative poem and then a group dance for sharing.

-We also then invite the students to come to Lincoln Center to see the professionals version of the show and to see it live.
+We also then invite the students to come to Lincoln Center to see the professional version of the show.
 If you are like me, and seeing kids delight in the magic of stagecraft, music, and dance feels like the best present you could receive, then this was Xmas/ Hanukah/ Kwanza come early.

 Were there actual screams of fright on sight of the first rat (who was clearly an extremely professional female, with beautiful legs and feet, in gray tights and a sort of bean-bag shaped mouse body costume)?
 Oh yes, there were.

 Did they go insane for every big lift, every partnered turn, every feat of brilliance?
 Most of them.
-I was shocked that the audience went nuts (sorry, had to) over the Marzipan which is usually the throw-away, uber-technical, non-audience favorite.
+They were less-enthusiastic about the highly-technical Sugar Plum pas de deux.
+I was shocked that the audience went nuts (pun intended) over the Marzipan which is usually the throw-away, challenging, audience non-favorite.
 I think this one was popular because: